Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 5 September 2025 23.30.25 UTC
+- WIB: Sabtu, 6 September 2025 00.24.06 UTC
-- WITA: Sabtu, 6 September 2025 00.30.25 UTC
+- WITA: Sabtu, 6 September 2025 01.24.06 UTC
-- WIT: Sabtu, 6 September 2025 01.30.25 UTC
+- WIT: Sabtu, 6 September 2025 02.24.06 UTC

 Kutipan Inspiratif:
-"You create beauty with your attitude, your behaviours, and your actions.
-Its all up to you"
+"Square has 4 ends triangle has 3 ends line has to ends life has one end but our friendship has no end!!!"

-Kategori: attitude
+Kategori: friendship